marisid/OCD-B/README.md

 # OCD-B (Open Code DataBase)

 A platform for writing and sharing reviews of coding resources.
-Available online at ...

 ## Installation instructions